ersanchez/notes/autofs.md

 ## Delete Mountpoints on Client

+**WARNING running the `rm -r` command on a mounted NFS share will delete the contents (if you have read/write) access!**

 You can now delete the mountpoints on the client that AutoFS will be automatically mounting and unmounting.

-**WARNING** running the `rm -r` command on a mounted NFS share will delete the contents (if you have read/write) access!

     $ cd /mnt/server-nfs-shares
     $ sudo rm -r documents